 Trade networks as basis of the distribution of colonial ethnographic objects from West Africa and Oceania and procurers of collection goods for the Museum für Völkerkunde in Hamburg (1860-1920)

-The research project is dedicated to the provenances of early collections of the Museum am Rothenbaum (MARKK), that are connected to the international networks of Hamburg merchants of the late 19th century.
-The project aims to identify the provenance and acquisition circumstances of significant collection holdings from West Africa in order to investigate their possible connection with colonial contexts of injustice.
+The research project is dedicated to the provenances of early collections of the Museum am Rothenbaum (MARKK) connected to the international networks of Hamburg merchants at the end of the nineteenth century.
+The focus of the investigations throughout the first year was on the origin and circumstances of acquisition of significant collections from West Africa.
+Similar work will be conducted throughout the next two years for holdings that stem from Oceania and were acquired in the context of trade, with an eye to connections of colonial contexts of injustice.

 The collections studied during the first year of the project were selected due to their component objects, their connections to trade at the end of the nineteenth century, that were particularly suitable to reveal underlying structures, and from which further analytical approaches could be developed.
 A large part of the MARKK’S West African holdings accessioned by the early twentieth century came via the family members of important trading and shipping companies or from individuals who, up to this point, were only known by the name recorded in the museum inventory.
 These individuals were the focus of the first year of research.
 In addition to the historical contextualization of the acquisition circumstances, the project further aimed to create an expandable frame of reference for further provenance research at the MARKK and other German museums.

 Building on this, collections from Oceania are to be examined more closely in the next two years in an extension of the geographical framework, and with a focus on the former German colonial territories.
 Here, too, the historical context forms the starting point for researching the collections that the former Museum für Völkerkunde obtained via transaction partners from the Hamburg trading environment, such as “Hernsheim & Co.” or the so-called “Jaluit-Gesellschaft”.